tammynpm/tammynpm.github.io/content/ctf/osu-forensics.md

 Since I know this is a disk forensics, I immediately think of using the tool `The Sleuth Kit` (TSK) which is often used in law enforcements.
 It is made by Brian Carrier, who also created Autopsy, the GUI version of TSK.
 Additionally, `file SanDisk.E01` tells us that this is a disk image.

 First, we want to see what kind of file system does it have.
-The command [`fls`](https://www.sleuthkit.org/sleuthkit/man/fls.html), according to the manual, lists file and directory naems in a disk image.
+The command [`fls`](https://www.sleuthkit.org/sleuthkit/man/fls.html), according to the manual, lists file and directory names in a disk image.

 ![](/ctf/image-1.png)

 The asterisk `*` indicates a deleted file.
 The next step is to get the inode number next to it.
 It is `8202` for the deleted file `sahuang - secret map.osz` in this case.